BinaryNate/markdown-previews/api.md

 <a name="SObject+getPropertyMap"></a>

 ### sObject.getPropertyMap() ⇒ <code>Promise.&lt;Object&gt;</code>
-Defines friendly (i.e. camelCase) names for your SObject's ugly SalesForce property names, which are often riddled with suffixes, prefixes, underscores, etc. Nested SalesForce objects are supported (e.g. 'Contact.Customer_Rep__r.Name').
+Defines friendly (i.e. camelCase) names for your SObject's SalesForce property names, which are often riddled with suffixes, prefixes, and underscores.
+Nested SalesForce objects are also supported (e.g. `'Contact.Customer_Rep__r.Name'`).

-In most cases, an SObject's property map is static, so it's easiest to override `propertyMap` to define your SObject's properties.
+In most use cases, a property map is static, so it's easiest to override `propertyMap` to define your SObject's properties.
 If you instead need the property map to be *dynamic* and determined asynchronously (for example, if you need to check a feature toggle to determine whether a property should be included), then override this asynchronous method instead.
 This can be useful, for example, for managing deployments.